 UROP has proven to be a key recruitment tool for the department.
 In its first year, 75% of CEE's top student admits chose Berkeley over peer institutions, an unprecedented yield especially when private institutions offer greater financial incentive.
 And on Cal Day, UROP students present posters on their research (see photos right).
 They talk to hundreds of visiting high school seniors, saying, "This could be you."

 The department is committed to supporting UROP.
 It has been aided in this commitment by the CEE Academy of Distinguished Alumni which donated $25K for UROP, and plans to continue offering the same level of support in the future.
-(Others interested in supporting the program may make a gift online at Give to UROP or by contacting Karen Holterman in COE College Relations.)

 While UROP is still a small pilot program, the department is hoping to grow it gradually so that more of its undergraduate students can participate in this activity.
 Moreover, there are other means for CEE undergraduates to be involved in research with faculty members.